Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Introduction

-Since methods that require a good image clarity, such those using optical flow~\cite{8,15}, do not work in underwater environments of limited visibility, the majority of existing approaches for fish segmentation rely on heavy supervised training~\cite{6,5,4,7}.
+\textbf{DeepSalmon dataset:} Since methods that require a good image clarity, such those using optical flow~\cite{8,15}, do not work in underwater environments of limited visibility, the majority of existing approaches for fish segmentation rely on heavy supervised training~\cite{6,5,4,7}.
 However, there are only few available annotated fish datasets in the literature, such as DeepFish \cite{1}, Seagrass \cite{2}, for fish only, and YouTube VOS \cite{3}, with $94$ object categories, including fish.
-In order to address the limited labeled fish data in the literature, we also introduce DeepSalmon, a relatively large video fish dataset of 30GB (see Fig.~\ref{fig:fig6} and~\ref{fig:fig7}), with $12$ difficult videos (at $25$-fps) of \emph{Salmon Salar} species in two built-in systems: a control tank and an ozone tank.
+In order to address the limited labeled fish data in the literature, we introduce DeepSalmon, a relatively large video fish dataset of 30GB (see Fig.~\ref{fig:fig6} and~\ref{fig:fig7}), with $12$ difficult videos (at $25$-fps) of \emph{Salmon Salar} species in two built-in systems: a control tank and an ozone tank.
 Most of the fish in our dataset are hard to detect, even by human eye, due to the poor visibility, delusive appearance of the environment and large number of fish that appear and occlude each other.
 We provide annotations at both semantic and instance levels for $200$ video frames.
 Due to the difficulty of the task, it took about $40-60$ mins to fully annotate a single frame.
 Note that the limited underwater optical view makes it impossible to effectively use label propagation methods for automatic annotation.
 Compared to the other few existing datasets in the literature, DeepSalmon captures difficult and harder-to-solve underwater fish scenarios, due to significantly larger number of fish in the videos, which also have poorer visibility.

-Different from previous works, we also address the task of fish counting, for which we introduce a novel segmentation-based object counting approach (Sec. \ref{sec:fish_counting}) that significantly surpasses the SoTA YOLOv8 model on DeepSalmon dataset and can benefit as well from our GTTA performance improvement method.
+Furthermore, we also address the task of fish counting, for which we introduce a novel segmentation-based object counting approach (Sec. \ref{sec:fish_counting}) that significantly surpasses the SoTA YOLOv8 model on DeepSalmon dataset and it benefits as well from the proposed Generalized Test-time Augmentation (GTTA) method.